sindresorhus/dom-loaded/readme.md

 Type: [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)

-`AbortSignal` that is aborted when the DOM has already finished loading.
+An `AbortSignal` that triggers when the DOM finishes loading or immediately if it has already loaded.

 ## Related